 Its quick touch panel lets you easily access all your controls in one area.
 Some of the controls featured are a circuit breaker and indicator lights.
 The push-to-reset circuit breaker protects the generator against electrical overloads.
 The overload light lets you know if it’s overloaded and that it’ll reduce power to the receptacles.
 The output indicator light stays on as long as it’s operating normally.
 But if it overloads, the light goes off.
 The oil warning light has a built in low oil shut-off sensor.

-The Champion is an inverter generator and its sole purpose is to produce clean power that mirrors a pure sine wave.
+The is an inverter generator and its sole purpose is to produce clean power that mirrors a pure sine wave.
 The electricity being generated is less than 3% THD, Total Harmonic Distortion.
 This means that it won’t affect the performance of your sensitive electronics such as the tv, lights, and anything with a microprocessor.

 It also comes with a smart economy mode that determines exactly how much power is needed.
 This reduces the electrical load so it can run quieter, extend engine life, and have a better fuel economy.
 Besides providing you with clean power, it also serves to make sure that the environment isn’t affected when your using it by being EPA certified and CARB compliant.